Kourva/FBI-Wanted/README.md

 + You can change the commands or whatever you want

 # Install
++ You can  simply run install.sh or do it manually below

 + Install requirements
 ```bash
 pip install requests pytelegrambotapi